JoshuaGottlieb/TinyTroupeSimulation/src/deliverable-03/README.md

 - Add a function to save a regression report (regression counterpart to save_classification_report in [evaluate module](https://github.com/JoshuaGottlieb/TinyTroupeSimulation/blob/main/src/deliverable-03/modules/evaluate.py))
 - Reformat the front-end to utilize Streamlit rather than using print statements
 - Standup using FastAPI, including handling serialization of custom Python objects
-- Clean up any code
+- Clean up the code, as needed